-The Wireless Settings page displays.
+The Advanced Wireless Settings page displays.

-The Gateway's PIN field displays the PIN that you use on a registrar (for example, from the Network Explorer on a Vista Windows computer) to configure the modem router's WiFi settings through WPS.
+The Gateway's PIN field displays the fixed PIN that you can use to configure the cable modem router's WiFi settings from another device through WPS.

 5. (Optional) Select or clear the Disable Router's PIN check box.